sahil-mittal/Businessly/README.md

 # Businessly
 This is an android application to ease the lives of the Retailers and the Customers durning the pandemic.
 It is a eCommerce platform built to uplift the local businesses.
+Please note this app is under development so there are many redundant files in the repository.
+Please ignore them.
 The code has been written in Java language.

 ## Video Link